jordipalet/rfc4864-bis/draft-palet-v6ops-rfc4864-bis.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Local Network Protection for IPv6"
-abbrev: "TODO - Abbreviation"
+abbrev: "Local Network Protection for IPv6"
 category: info

 docname: draft-palet-v6ops-rfc4864-bis